How to Apply Superscript in PowerPoint Slide

 Superscript is a very useful format option and has many applications in documents, spreadsheets, and presentations.
 For example, you can use Superscript in PowerPoint or subscript option in PowerPoint in math queations and formulas.

-To demonstrate this functionality, here we have created a new presentation slide where we wanted to make the text TM in “BrandTM” to use Superscript.
-While there is a TM (for trademark) symbol that you can insert easily in PowerPoint, we thought this could help to demonstrate the use of Superscript text in PowerPoint.
+To demonstrate how to enable Superscript in PowerPoint, we have created a new presentation slide where we wanted to make the text TM in “BrandTM” to use Superscript.
+While there is a TM (for trademark) symbol that you can insert easily in PowerPoint, this could help to demonstrate the use of Superscript text in PowerPoint.

-Having the text selected, you can right click to open the Font settings, and then find a Superscript checkbox in the Font dialog box.
+How to make your text superscript in PowerPoint?
+It is easy, having the text selected in a text shape, you can simply right-click to open the Font settings, and then find a Superscript checkbox in the Font dialog box.

 You can also control the offset, by default is 30%.
 Hardly you’d need to change this Offset value but it is good know about the existence of this feature.
 Adjusting the offset can be useful in some specific situations.

 To apply subscript, then refer to the article Subscript in PowerPoint, or for more tips and tutorials on how to use PowerPoint, check out our presentation blog here.

 Shortcut in PowerPoint to add Superscript and Subscript

 If you use Superscript and Subscript too often, you may be interested in a shortcut that helps to ease this process.
 Here are the two useful shortcuts that can help you to save minutes of manual work while applying the superscript (or subscript) text format in a textbox in PowerPoint.
 These shortcuts also work in Office 365.